marcllort/Car_Rental_Monorepo/calendar/README.md

 - SECRET_DB: The password of the AWS RDS database.

 - CREDS: A json file that contains the user, port, URL and database name of the DB.

+- CREDS_CALENDAR: A json file that contains Google Calendar API credentials.

+- CREDS_FIRESTORE: A json file that contains Firebase API credentials.

+## Flows

+All the flows (but `newService`) require access to the `calendarClient`, which is the connection to the Google Calendar API.
+In conjunction with the calendarClient, there is always the slice of `exlcludeEmails`, to avoid looking at Birthday or Vacation calendars.

+It is important to note is that a request of type `Model.CalendarRequest` is always used to select the flow and also has the data later used by the specific flow.
+In some cases only some fields are needed, instead of all of them.
+These needed fields are specified in the following section:

+### Get Month Service

+- Required data: The request contains the startTime.
+The endTime is calculated adding 1 month of duration to the startTime.
+- Functionality: Returns the services in the given month.
+Improvement possible would be to be able to filter per driver.
+- Involved services: Calendar API
+- Response: JSON Array of calendar events

+### Create New Service

+- Required data: The request contains all the service data but the confirmedDatetime.
+- Functionality: Create a new unconfirmed (not in calendar) service.
+Basically a request for service, that the company must accept/deny.
+- Involved services: Database
+- Response: Success/Error message

+### Confirm Service

+- Required data: The request contains all the service data but the confirmedDatetime.
+- Functionality: Once a service has been confirmed, a confirmedDatetime will be added to the Database table, and a Calendar event will be created, which will send invitations to the drivers, add the description, destination...
+- Involved services: Database and Calendar API
+- Response: Success/Error message

+### Update Service

+- Required data: The request contains all the service data but the confirmedDatetime.
+- Functionality: Updates the service that has been sent.
+In case it has a confirmedDatetime (which means it already has a calendar event), will also update the calendar event.
+- Involved services: Database and Calendar API
+- Response: Success/Error message

+### Free drivers

+- Required data: The request contains the startTime.
+The endTime is calculated adding 1:30h of duration to the startTime.
+To be improved, by making this parametrized instead of hardcoded.
+- Functionality: Returns the drivers that are free between the specified timeframe.
+- Involved services: Calendar API
+- Response: Array of drivers emails.

+### Driver Setup

+- Required data: No data required.
+As an improvement, a slice of extra excludedEmails will be added.
+- Functionality: Retrieves all the "shared with you" calendars (ignoring the ones in the excludedEmails array) and creates a driverUser in the DB.
+- Involved services: Database and Calendar API
+- Response: Success/Error message